Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "...Yes.
 He did."

 "And you don’t," Wilde said.
 "We coulda just shot the lot of you, mind.
-Would have been easier and safer for us...So why didn’t we?"
+Would have been easier and safer for us...
+So why didn’t we?"

 Tarraak couldn’t think of an answer.
 This was bigger than he was used to - He was a handyman, a hammer-and-nails kind of guy.
 If it couldn’t be swapped out for a spare part, patched with tape, glued, screwed, nailed, filed, sawed, hammered back into shape or lubricated then he was about at his limit.
 The end of the world was too *big* for him.